mekaan/react-hello-world/README.md

 Problem: I’m having problems with Docker, "You have reached your pull rate limit.":
     Solved by itself, "by time"
 Problem: Codepipeline deploy, "The AWS ECS container "x"" does not exist"
+    Sad, simple, human error...
+(Killed hours)

+Cons:
+    Not "infrastructer as code"
+    Used root account
+    Slow pipeline(?)

+Pros:
+    Fun road
+    Works
+    Clean Job

+Love to do this with CDK in another time, just don't have time for now.